Computer Game Designer Job Description

 A computer game design job isn't exactly play time; it requires some serious skills and hard work.
 Legendary games such as "Grand Theft Auto" and "Halo" would have never seen the light of day without video game designers putting in long hours.
 You have to be committed to creating a successful game; poorly received games could result in financial difficulties for a company.
 Being able to handle that additional pressure is a must.

 It may not be a good career fit for casual gamers.
 However, if video games are your passion, you'll be happy to know that "being a responsible adult" and being a gamer aren't mutually exclusive.

 Your daily work in a game design job will depend largely on the specific job path you take.
 You can choose to focus your work on any phase of the computer game design process, from the initial planning, to designing characters and environments, to programming.
 The following tasks are all part of producing an enjoyable video game:

-- Designing elements such as characters, levels, puzzles, etc.
+- Designing elements such as characters, levels and puzzles

 - Coding and programming

-- Project management (budgeting, time management, and communication with other departments)
+- Managing projects (budgeting, time management, and communicating with other departments)